MikeL270/MikeL270/README.md

 ### About Me
-My name is Michael B. Lance I am a software development student at the University of Wyoming's School of Computing startin Fall 2024, I earned my AAS from CWC (May 2024) and decided to continue my education further.
+My name is Michael B. Lance, I am a software development student at the University of Wyoming's School of Computing startin Fall 2024.
+I earned my AAS from CWC (May 2024) and decided to continue my education further.
 I enjoy problem solving and working with my hands.
 I am restoring a 1976 Ford f150 Custom Cab 300i6 in my spare time.
 I have been actively learning programming since Fall 2023.

 ## Education:
 - **Central Wyoming College** Associates of Applied Science in Computer Technology (May 2024)